 The first 365 days of marriage will be packed with tons of exciting new experiences, many of which will even begin on your wedding day.
 After the first kiss is over and you return from your first travel adventure as a married couple, you'll start crossing those bigger experiences off your list, like adopting your first pet, purchasing your first home, or maybe even welcoming your first child!
 Regardless of what your first year of marriage involved, the point is you experienced it all together.
-In honor of all you two have been through during your first year as Mr. and Mrs., it's important to commemorate your very first anniversary in a memorable way.
+In honor of all you two have been through during your first year, it's important to commemorate your very first anniversary in a memorable way.
 Here, relationship experts share six clever and creative ideas to mark the occasion.

 Watch your wedding video.

 Assuming you have one, of course, there's no better time of year to reminisce about all of the live-in-action fun you two had celebrating your big day.
 Or, you can browse through those stunning wedding photos.
-Either way, your anniversary should be about smiling, laughing and awwing over the day you said, "I do."
+Either way, your anniversary should be about smiling, laughing and awwing over the day you said "I do."
 "That's what anniversaries are about, remembering when and why you chose each other and to keep choosing to each other," says Erin Asquith, LCSW, a marriage counselor in Woodcliff Lake, New Jersey.